NdrAmirHosein/DA-HomeWorks/HomeWrok1/readme.md

 {1, l, l², l³, …}, where l ≥ 2 is a fixed integer.

+Design an algorithm that cuts the stick into the minimum number of pieces using only the allowed lengths.

 I tried to solve them and code in C++